UX DESIGN - BRANDING

 goal 3

-Better aign visual design with core values of the business
+Better align visual design with core values of the business

 DIYD wants to do a better job at conveying their core values of inclusivity & non-judgment through the site's visual design.